-11.2 The Directing Committee will consist of the following voting members, elected by the General Assembly:

-a) The Chairman of the IAF;
+- 11. 2 The Directing Committee will consist of the following voting members, elected by the General Assembly: - a) The Chairman of the IAF;

-b) The Vice-Chairman of the IAF;

-c) The General Secretary;

-d) The Assistant General Secretary;

-e) The General Treasurer;

-f) Four additional members.

-11.2.1 The term of office for members of the Directing Committee is four years and members are eligible for re-election.

-11. 2.
-2 All those elected to membership of the Directing Committee must be adults, must be active practitioners of Aikido and must be in full possession of their civil rights.

-11. 2.
-3 Should a post other than that of Chairman or General Secretary fall vacant, the Directing Committee may co-opt new members on a temporary basis until the next General Assembly.
+- b) The Vice-Chairman of the IAF; - c) The General Secretary; - d) The Assistant General Secretary; - e) The General Treasurer; - f) Four additional members. - 11.
+2.1 The term of office for members of the Directing Committee is four years and members are eligible for re-election. - 11.
+2. 2 One member of the Directing Committee cannot hold the same office among those listed under Article 11.2 a) to d) included for more than three terms. - 11.
+2. 3 One member of the Directing Committee cannot hold an office among those listed under Article 11.2 a) to d) and f) for more than five terms. - 11.
+2. 4 All those elected to membership of the Directing Committee must be adults, must be active practitioners of Aikido and must be in full possession of their civil rights. - 11.
+2. 5 Should a post other than that of Chairman or General Secretary fall vacant, the Directing Committee may co-opt new members on a temporary basis until the next General Assembly.